bemer/containers-on-aws-workshop/05-DeployFargate/README.md

 We will create a new cluster just for the Fargate tasks, however, a single ECS cluster supports both EC2 and Fargate tasks.

 Let's create a new cluster to deploy our containers.
-In your AWS account dashboard, navigate to the [ECS Console](https://console.aws.amazon.com/ecs/home?region=us-east-1#/clusters).
+In your AWS account Management Console, navigate to the [ECS Console](https://console.aws.amazon.com/ecs/home?region=us-east-1#/clusters).

 Click in **Create cluster** and in the following screen select the **Networking only** cluster template.
 Click in **Next step**: